Skip to main content

 Image used with permission by copyright holder

-Best Local Resort: Snow King Mountain, Wyoming
+Best local resort: Snow King Mountain, Wyoming

 Grossly overshadowed by Jackson Hole and Grand Targhee, Snow King gets little love.
 I want to change that.
 The resort sits in the town of Jackson and offers the perfect place for a quick lap before work or at lunch.
-Dogs are allowed before lifts spin, making it a great place for you and Fido to get a workout together.
-After dark, the resort offers night skiing, which is fun for the whole family.
-There are no frills here, just a simple, well-run resort with a reputation for some of the country’s steepest high school ski races.
+Dogs are allowed before the lifts open, making it a great place for you and Fido to get a workout together.

-Best Culture: Taos, New Mexico
+Best culture: Taos, New Mexico

 It’s hard to believe there is a ski resort nearby as you’re driving into the town of Taos.
 Based in the northern New Mexico desert, the area is filled with adobe dwellings more reminiscent of a Western movie.
 Fear not.
-Just a dozen miles uphill in the Sangre de Cristo range at an altitude of 8,000 feet is one of the best resorts on the continent.
-Taos offers world-class skiing paired with deep Native American Pueblo culture.
-Because of the arid climate, the resorts get ultra-dry powder.
-A ski trip here is different than anywhere else because you can grab an apres and visit a Native art gallery or cultural center.
+Just a dozen miles uphill in the Sangre de Cristo range at an altitude of 8,000 feet is one of the top-rated ski resorts in North America.

 Image used with permission by copyright holder

-Best Nachos: Whitefish, Montana
+Best nachos: Whitefish, Montana

-To be fair, Whitefish has a few other things going for it, too.
-The resort is perched high near Glacier National Park, with stunning views, and rarely has crowds or lift lines, and like Fernie and Taos, has an incredibly laid-back vibe.
 If all you know is Vail and Jackson, you’ll feel like you have the place to yourself.
 The resort is well known for “snow ghosts,” pine trees coated in fog and ice.
 The town is similar, with many budget hotels and cheap bars to celebrate your huge day on the mountain.

 Image used with permission by copyright holder

-Best of the Worst: Lutsen Mountains, Minnesota
+Best of the worst: Lutsen Mountains, Minnesota

-My favorite award goes out to the largest, steepest, and longest ski resort in the Midwest, Lutsen Mountain.
-A 1,000-foot drop across four mountains — some would call them big hills — gives Lutsen bragging rights over the breadbasket of America.
 The resort sits adjacent to Lake Superior, offering incredible views, and pays homage to the local culture by offering reasonably priced cheese dishes at the mountain inn.
+It has two terrain parks for those who want to freestyle.
 A vacation favorite for families, ample accommodation is nearby for those who plan to stay for an extended weekend or more.

 Skiers and snowboarders on slopes.